 Hello fellow readers, May I share a story of the mysterious Christmas card that landed in our mailbox with messages addressed to all.
 The unaddressed envelope has a lovely illustration of a male and female cardinal.
 Red cardinals, the males, are often featured in Christmas decorations

 Hello fellow readers, We were late putting up a Christmas tree due to waffling of what type of tree to decorate—a cut tree, an artificial, or a living Christmas tree, perhaps.
-In truth, my indecisiveness is mostly because of a heavy heart.
-The tree is on the corner of the family room
+In truth, my indecisiveness is primarily because of a heavy heart.
+The tree is on the corner of the family ro

 Hello fellow readers, The other day, while shopping for groceries, I stumbled upon an array of poinsettia varieties arranged at the floral department entrance.
 Hopefully not annoying other shoppers, I snagged a bunch of photos to capture their beauty.
 Of course, there were the traditi

 Hello fellow readers, It’s coming up on nine years of our weekly chats.
 Hard to imagine!
 One of the annual topics is what’s in store for winter in the garden of life.
 From weather folklore to the go-to almanacs and weather authorities, none seem to agree this year, much li